influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/create.md

 _This example uses [cURL](https://curl.se/) to send a Management HTTP API request, but you can use any HTTP client._

 1. If you haven't already, follow the instructions to [install cURL](https://everything.curl.dev/install/index.html) for your system.
-2. Obtain the following credentials for your cluster:
+2. In your terminal, use cURL to send a request to the following endpoint:

+   {{% api-endpoint endpoint="https://{{< influxdb/host >}}/api/v0/accounts/ACCOUNT_ID/clusters/CLUSTER_ID/databases" method="post" api-ref="/influxdb/cloud-dedicated/api/management/#operation/CreateClusterDatabase" %}}

+   In the URL, provide the following credentials:

+   - Your {{% product-name omit="Clustered" %}} cluster URL.
    - `ACCOUNT_ID`: The ID of the [account](/influxdb/cloud-dedicated/get-started/setup/#request-an-influxdb-cloud-dedicated-cluster) that the cluster belongs to.
 To view account ID and cluster ID, [list cluster details](/influxdb/cloud-dedicated/admin/clusters/list/#detailed-output-in-json).
    - `CLUSTER_ID`: The ID of the [cluster](/influxdb/cloud-dedicated/get-started/setup/#request-an-influxdb-cloud-dedicated-cluster) that you want to manage.
 To view account ID and cluster ID, [list cluster details](/influxdb/cloud-dedicated/admin/clusters/list/#detailed-output-in-json).
-   - `Authorization MANAGEMENT_TOKEN`: the `Authorization` HTTP header with a [management token](/influxdb/cloud-dedicated/admin/tokens/management/) _(see how to [create a management token](/influxdb/cloud-dedicated/admin/tokens/management/) for Management API requests)_.

-3. In your terminal, use cURL to send a request to the following endpoint:

-   {{% api-endpoint endpoint="https://{{< influxdb/host >}}/api/v0/accounts/ACCOUNT_ID/clusters/CLUSTER_ID/databases" method="post" api-ref="/influxdb/cloud-dedicated/api/management/#operation/CreateClusterDatabase" %}}

-   In the URL, provide the following credentials:

-   - Your InfluxDB Host URL
-   - Your InfluxDB Account ID
-   - Your InfluxDB Cluster ID

    In request headers, provide the following:

    - `Accept: application/json` to ensure the response body is JSON content
    - `Content-Type: application/json` to indicate the request body is JSON content
-   - `Authorization: Bearer` and a [Management API token](/influxdb/cloud-dedicated/admin/tokens/management/) for your cluster
+   - `Authorization: Bearer` and a [Management API token](/influxdb/cloud-dedicated/admin/tokens/management/) for your cluster _(see how to [create a management token](/influxdb/cloud-dedicated/admin/tokens/management/) for Management API requests)_.

    In the request body, provide the following parameters: